-Citi is required by law to distribute this notice to both current and former employees who are enrolled in Citi coverage and who may be Medicare eligible.
-Generally, you become eligible for Medicare as a result of reaching age 65 or as a result of a disability.
+\ Citi is required by law to distribute this notice to both current and former employees who are enrolled in Citi coverage and who may be Medicare eligible.
+Generally, you become eligible for Medicare as a result of reaching age 65 or as a result of a disability as determined by the Social Security Administration.